Visual Strategy

 Calm Imagery in a Noisy Digital World

-How restrained photography improves interface clarity
+How restrained photography enhances interface clarity and user experience.

 Mobile display with dark calm artwork